trevorwiegand92/Readme-File-Generator/readMe.md

 To run a test on this application, users can write the command npm test in the terminal.

 ## Questions
-For additional information please contact me via GitHub at [https://github.com/trevorwiegand92}](https:/or via email at [trevorwiegand92@gmail.com]
+For additional information please contact me via GitHub at https://github.com/trevorwiegand92 or via email at trevorwiegand92@gmail.com

 Github Repository URL: